cherrygarcia/DissertationSeminar/defenseseminar.md

 * Link between neighborhood and mental health among adolescents.
   * Disadvantaged neighborhood associated with $\uparrow$ odds of depression/anxiety if urban center
   * Disadvantaged neighborhood associated with cortisol levels
-* Estimating effects/associations from a survey sub-sample
+* Generalizing effects/associations from a survey sub-sample
   * DRWLS and TMLE vs. IPW

 Note: I'd like to wrap up with some overall conclusions from this work